SIP meaning: common terms and definitions

 By Sara Weichhand

-What is SIP?
+What is the definition of SIP?

 The SIP protocol enables VoIP by providing a way for two parties to establish communication, exchange media and terminate the session.
 When a call is initiated, the client (or caller) sends a SIP request message to the server (or callee) with the details of the call (such as the caller's identity and the address of the callee).
 The server then responds with a SIP response message with details of the session (such as the accepted media types and the address of the caller).

-SIP also includes two types of messages known as SIP headers and SIP response codes.
-Headers are part of the SIP request and response messages and are used to convey additional information about the call, such as the caller's identity, the session's parameters, and the address of the callee.
+SIP includes two types of messages known as SIP headers and SIP response codes.
+SIP headers are part of the SIP request and response messages and are used to convey additional information about the call, such as the caller's identity, the session's parameters, and the address of the callee.
 Response codes are also included in SIP messages and are used to indicate the status of the call, such as whether the call was accepted or rejected.

 By using SIP for VoIP, users can connect with each other over the internet and exchange media efficiently in real-time.

-What common SIP terms mean
+What SIP terms mean

 VoIP